oussamamejjate/active-directory-home-lab/README.md

 domain-joined machines via Computer Configuration.

-**Note:** The default `Computers` container in ADUC cannot have GPOs linked to it — a dedicated `_COMPUTERS` OU was created and the client machine was moved into it before the GPO could be applied.
+**Note:** The default `Computers` container in ADUC cannot have GPOs linked to it, a dedicated `_COMPUTERS` OU was created and the client machine was moved into it before the GPO could be applied.

 ![USB Blocked](screenshots/client/usb-blocked.png)